 For instance, this lovely stained glass Mountain Lakeview, comprised of three windows (triptych) is divided by two large columns.
-Given the limits of construction technique, transport, installation and economics more than 100 years ago, the division made sense.
-But I found myself wishing, like Bar None™, for greater viewing participation.
-Imagining what the initial inspired design would have looked like without columns.
-After all, the beauty of vistas don’t typically include columns.
+Given the limits of construction technique, transport, installation, and economics more than 100 years ago, the division made sense.
+But I found myself wishing, like Bar None™, for greater viewing participation and imagining what the initial inspired design would have looked like without columns.
+After all, the beauty of vistas doesn’t typically include columns.

-Today, we have the opportunity to digitally bridge expansive columns and unify triptych windows into one.
-The following three images demonstrates the progression:
+Today, we can bridge expansive columns and unify triptych windows into one digitally.
+The following three images demonstrate the progression:

 Bar None™ Process